Azure/azure-sdk-for-java/sdk/cognitiveservices/ms-azure-cs-inkrecognizer/README.md

 }
 ```

 The StrokeKind enum represents the class a stroke belongs to.
 You are expected to set this value when it is known with absolute certainty.
-The default value is "UNKNOWN".
+The default value is InkStrokeKind.UNKNOWN.

 ```Java
 public enum InkStrokeKind {